wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 If I would ignore the boundaries, it might be possible ...

 I think the best thing to do is to use velfg/vel2 as example.

+## Combinatorial explosion

+Given a stencil of m points, called k times, we'll have m**k operations.
+I don't think we can avoid the actual computations, but we can avoid reading m**k values from main memory:
+- The actual number of unique values accessed is much smaller.
+For example a 4-point stencil +/-1 will after k iterations result in 2*k*k unique values (instead of 4**k).
+A 2-point stencil would be 2*k (instead of 2**k) values. for a 6-point stencil, we get 8 cube sections, so two cubes, i.e. 2*k*k*k (as opposed to 6**k)
+We can create a small memory that has the iterator values and the actual array value at the point, and as this is small, we can search it linearly for the value needed.
+A kind of very specialised cache.
+In this way, the memory BW will not grow.
+The computation requirement still grows very fast though.

+Compared to the original: say that we have k iterations, we have k intermediate arrays, so on the whole order of k*m operations, compared with m**k, m**k/k/m

+say m=6 and k=5
+6**5/5/6 = 6**4/5 = 260

+I should provide a table : 2, 4, 6 point stencils; 1..10 iterations

+Looking at e.g. the GeForce GTX TITAN:

+threads: 2688
+clock 837 MHz
+Memory Bandwidth (GB/sec) 288

+So per ns, we can read 77 words from the memory, to be divided amongst 2688 threads.
+So per thread it takes 35 ns for a word, i.e. about 40 cycles can be spend on computation.